RobinHolden/simple-metrics-agent/README.md

 # simple-metrics-agent

-Small C++ metrics agent that periodically collects host metrics and ships them over TCP as JSON lines.
+Small C++ metrics agent that periodically collects host metrics and ships them over TCP as JSON lines.<br>
-Designed to run on Linux and macOS and to talk to a log / metrics pipeline (for example, a [simple TCP log collector](https://github.com/RobinHolden/simple-log-pipeline)).
+Designed to run on Linux and macOS and to talk to a log / metrics pipeline.<br>
+For local experiments, it works out of the box with my Go TCP log collector: [simple-log-pipeline](https://github.com/RobinHolden/simple-log-pipeline).

 ## Features